-Not all classics are created equal, and in our humble (read: biased) opinion, those with epic love stories are far superior.
+Not all classics are created equal, and in our humble (read: biased) opinion, those with romantic plots are far superior.
 Though the romance novel has changed since its origins in the mid-18th century, authors like Jane Austen, the Brontë sisters, and other writers of the era paved the way for what romance is today.

 Classic British Love Stories